To access Nanaimo BC's best diving, dive charter is the way to go.

 Nanaimo BC Dive Charters

-There are also fun "shore dives" posted nearly every week that anyone with certification can attend, led by a Dive Master from SOS.
+There are also fun "shore dives" available through either Sundown Diving, Dive Outfitters, or SOS Scuba, posted nearly every week that anyone with certification can attend, and are led by a Dive Master.

 Nanaimo has some awesome wreck diving available like the 2 artificial reefs alongside Snake Island just a short boat ride from Departure Bay.